reTHINK-project/use-cases/docs/D1.1/business processes/related work-tmforum b2b2x.md

 * adding new functional services/ products to be delivered by or uses within the partnership

 #### Business Model Selection
+The Business Model selected describes the business role(s) each partner will play in providing the business value.
+Each Service Provider has a clear role in the value chain based on their core capabilities and strengths and their alignment to the other members in the chain.
+The roles are also used to describe the management relationships.
+The Business Model furthermore describes how the partners provide the fuctional servcies and the key busienss relationships between their fucthonal roles.
+The three digital service lifecycle stages are:
+* Onboarding
+* Adding Value
+* Delivering

+Put in Pictrue of DSL with explainations here

+#### Contract Model Selection

+tbd

+#### Financial Model Selection

+tbd

+#### Operating Model Selection

+tbd

+# Technical Collaboration

 The Technical Collaboration activities focus on and are accountable and responsible for the "Design" and "Integration" phases.These phases use the partnering agreements from the business collaboration activities to select and configure reusable components solutions to meet both the functional and non-functional requirements set by the business collaboration partnering requirements (e.g. touch points).